Submerged Arc Welding Can Greatly Improve Deposition Rates | MillerWelds

 These high deposition rates can offer great benefits in productivity and increased throughput.

 SAW also can offer deep penetration, which is important for thicker base materials.
-The more heat that is put into the weld, the more penetration that can be achieved.
-The penetration depth is tied to the amount of current that is used for welding.
+The more heat operators put into the weld, the more penetration they can achieve.
+The amount of current used dictates the penetration depth.

 Quality and comfort benefits